The 15 stages of bread making

-Get all your bowls, equipment, recipe, ingredients and yourself ready for the bake.
-Weigh the ingredients ready to commence.
+Get your bowls, equipment, recipe, ingredients (and yourself) ready for the bake.
+Then weigh the ingredients so you are ready to commence.
 You can use the same bowls to weigh the many ingredients, providing you separate the liquids from the dry.
-Get all your bread making tools ready so you can begin.

-An autolyse is when the flour and water are combined before mixing to soften the flour.
-The mixture is then left from 10-60 minutes to develop.
-This is an optional step, but handy especially when hand kneading.
+An autolyse is where flour and water are combined to soften the flour.
+The mixture is left for 10-60 minutes to develop before the remaining ingredients are added and the kneading can begin.
+This is an optional step, but handy step to use - especially when hand kneading.
 Autolyse reduces the mixing time and creates a slightly increased raise in the final bread.

 Further reading: Making an autolyse